talmolab/sleap/README.rst

 Installation
 ------------

-**sLEAP** is compatible with Python versions 3.6 and above, with support for Windows and Linux.
+**SLEAP** is compatible with Python versions 3.6 and above, with support for Windows and Linux.
 Mac OS X works but without GPU support.

 Windows
 -------

-Since **sLEAP** has a number of complex binary dependencies (TensorFlow, Keras, OpenCV), it is recommended to use the Anaconda_ Python distribution to simplify installation.
+Since **SLEAP** has a number of complex binary dependencies (TensorFlow, Keras, OpenCV), it is recommended to use the Anaconda_ Python distribution to simplify installation.

 Once Anaconda_ has been installed, go to start menu and type in *Anaconda*, which should bring up a menu entry **Anaconda Prompt** which opens a command line with the base anaconda environment activated.
 One of the key advantages to using `Anaconda Environments`_ is the ability to create separate Python installations (environments) for different projects, mitigating issues of managing complex dependencies.
-To create a new conda environment for **sLEAP** related development and use:
+To create a new conda environment for **SLEAP** related development and use:

 ::